Buck Mountain Trophy Whitetails

 Outdoorsguy

-11 thoughts on “Buck Mountain Trophy Whitetails”
+11 Replies to “Buck Mountain Trophy Whitetails”

 1. That Jeff is what hunting is all about.It’s not scoring on a record book buck all the time,or the quantity gotten each year.It’s about sharing the time with family and or friends.Whether it’s the conversation you share,or listening to stories told of years gone by.Listening to the older generation talk about there lifetime of experiances at or away from the hunt camp has always facinated me.So when our gang gets back to camp i like to listen and laugh with them.Two years ago we lost one of our most colourfull old guys.The stories he told were facinating and the sense of humour he had cannot be matched.Did we get deer,you bet!!
 Nice article jeff and i will certainly pick up the mag.